DatDaiGia/datdaigia.github.io/_projects/3_project.md

 ---
 layout: page
 title: Face Recognition
-description: We developed a Face Recognition system that only require CPUs for training on a small-size training dataset, but can compete with SOTA in term of accuracy and speed.
+description: I developed a Face Recognition system that only require CPUs for training on a small-size training dataset, but can compete with state-of-the-art methods in term of accuracy and speed.
 Moreover, the system has online learning ability.
 We published 2 papers with the system.
 img: assets/img/face.png
-importance: 3
+importance: 4
 category: Computer Vision
 related_publications: true
 ---